 1. Start Out Strong.
-Since NYU transfer admissions will only have a short window to look at, a maximum of three semesters at community college or anywhere else, you’re going to have to hit the ground running.
+Since NYU transfer admissions will only have a small window of academic time to review you with, a maximum of three semesters at community college or anywhere else, you're going to have to hit the ground running.
 You may want to prepare yourself by reading my community college transfer guide.

 2. Make A Mark On Campus.
 Both inside and outside the classroom, you should should be one of the very top students at community college or university in order to appeal to NYU transfer admissions.